 All this will give you an idea of what home insurance policy you need to protect your home perfectly, and maximise your chances of getting covered in full.
 Indeed, if you don't report all the value you own, in the event of a disaster you may only be partly compensated a few hundred or thousands of euros per claim and/or per year.

 Important criteria to decide on your provider

 Home insurance really is far from a one-size-fits-all matter.
-You'll find great variations in which provider is cheaper or more adequate for you depending on whether you are an owner or a tenant, live in an apartment, a mobile home, a house, second home or principal residence, whether your home is furnished or not, etc. You in choosing your provider, first assess your situation.
+You'll find great variations in which provider is cheaper or more adequate for you depending on whether you are an owner or a tenant, live in an apartment, a mobile home, a house, holiday home or principal residence, whether your home is furnished or not, etc. You in choosing your provider, first assess your situation.

 Secondly, consider comparing insurance contract prices - you can do so by checking out a home insurance comparison website, such as this one (in French).
 This will allow you to get yourself the best deal for your personal situation.
 Note that it is often possible to negotiate lower rates with your provider, in exchange for you agreeing to stay signed up with them with a certain period of time.

 Loyalty can pay off!Some providers will reward long term customers with benefits, for those subscribed for a few years or decades.
 This can be a factor to consider, so ask your potential future insurers about this!

 You may also be swayed by a certain home insurance provider because of their values, their positioning, their philosophy...

 If you're tech-savvy enough, you can opt for a provider with a comprehensive phone app.
 On there you'll be able to manage your home contract, claim notifications, track your refunds, etc...

 Finally, you can consider the extra perks that some insurers offer like car assistance, moving home assistance or repair services.